 If you love to shoot video with your smartphone you'll probably have already noticed that, by default, Huawei sets the resolution to 1080p FHD (16:9, stereo).
 But if you want to get the most for your video, and you do not have storage constraints, I suggest you set it to the maximum resolution.

 Launch the Camera app, turn on video and open the dedicated settings menu with a side swipe from right to left.
 Now you just need to select FHD 1080p (16:9, stereo, 60 fps).

 Huawei P9, P9 lite, P9 Plus tip: get longer battery life

-There’s another power saving option: ROG power saving.
-This cuts the screen resolution down to 720 x 1280, which Huawei says makes a big difference to how long your battery lasts.
+- Low resolution savings: reduces the screen resolution.
+ROG power saving cuts the screen resolution down to 720 x 1280, which Huawei says makes a big difference to how long your battery lasts.